JokinEzenarro/FEWDI/README.md

 1. a synthetic MIR-like wine fermentation trajectory
 2. EWDI forecast calculation
 3. a live animation of the EWDI forecast and uncertainty band

+## License
+This software is provided for academic and non-commercial use only.

+You are free to use, modify and distribute this code for non-commercial purposes, provided that:

+1) Proper attribution is given to the original author.
+2) The associated publication is cited.

+Commercial use requires explicit permission from the author.

+Author: Jokin Ezenarro
+Food Science Department, University of Copenhagen
+Contact: jokin@food.ku.dk